emcconville/wand/docs/guide/colorenhancement.rst

 .. versionadded:: 0.4.1

-Pixel channels can be manipulated by applying a arithmetic, relational, or logical expression.
+Pixel channels can be manipulated by applying an arithmetic, relational, or logical expression.
 See :const:`~wand.image.EVALUATE_OPS` for a list of valid operations.